 Unlike trauma education programmes that focus on prehospital and ED resuscitation, the TCAR course was specifically designed to give nurses and AHPs the foundational, evidence-based information and critical thinking skills necessary to care for injured patients BEYOND the resuscitative phase, in emergency, theatre, critical care, ward, and rehab settings.
 Using a case-based format, learners follow trauma patients across their care continuum, from admission through discharge.

-TCAR covers a wide range of pathophysiologic and nursing concepts and is designed to be a broad, core-level programme, rather than an advanced or specialty-specific course.
-Although registered nurses are TCAR's target audience, the information contained in this programme has proven useful to physical therapists, paramedics, social workers, dieticians, respiratory therapists, speech and language pathologists, occupational therapists, LVNs/LPNs, and others who interact with the hospitalized trauma patient.
+TCAR covers a wide range of pathophysiologic and clinical concepts, and is designed to be a broad, core-level programme, rather than an advanced or speciality-specific course.
+Although nurses are TCAR's largest audience, the information contained in this programme is relevant to physiotherapists, paramedics, social workers, occupational therapists, and others who interact with injured, hospitalised patients.

-Participants focus on concepts relevant to the nursing care of the injured, hospitalised patient:
+Participants focus on concepts relevant to the care of the injured, hospitalised patient:

-Learners participate in interactive, expanding case scenarios that address the needs of hospitalised patients with injuries to major body systems.
+Learners engage in interactive, expanding case scenarios that address the needs of hospitalised patients with injuries to major body systems.
 Each module introduces specific trauma care concepts including pathophysiology, patient assessment, and complications.
-Surgical, medical, and nursing management options and outcome criteria are introduced while analyzing patients with:
+Surgical, therapeutic, and nursing management options and outcome criteria are explored while analysing patients with:

 By the end of the course, participants will be able to: